×

 Table of Contents

-Articles
+Article icon Articles

-What is Server Virtualization Solution?
+What is Server Virtualization?

 what is server virtualization

-How Does Server Virtualization Software Functions?
+How Does Server Virtualization Software Work?

 virtual machines

 These hypervisors act as an intermediary in managing the placement of physical resources in VMs.
 It creates aliases for memory, storage, processors, and network interfaces in the virtual machine and isolates it from the physical server to work independently.
 This virtual machine can now work with its own virtual resources, operating systems, applications, and software independent of the physical infrastructure.
-This concept enables businesses to optimize their servers by running multiple applications across a cluster of servers regardless of the physical hardware limitations.
-This methodology results in a more flexible, efficient, and reliable IT environment that efficiently maximizes the usage of processors and enhances workloads’ overall performance.

 What are the Components Used in Server Virtualization?